Food Not Bombs: 2010s

-On April 20, 2011, an en banc panel of the 11th Circuit Court of Appeals upheld the Orlando ordinance as a valid "time, place and manner" regulation, reversing the initial ruling of First Vagabonds Church of God, An Unincorporated Association, Brian Nichols v.
+On April 12, 2011, an en banc panel of the 11th Circuit Court of Appeals upheld the Orlando ordinance as a valid "time, place and manner" regulation, reversing the initial ruling of First Vagabonds Church of God, An Unincorporated Association, Brian Nichols v.
 City of Orlando, Florida and removing the permanent injunction against the Orlando ordinance that was first attempted in 2007.
 The lawyer for Orlando FNB issued a cease and desist order to the city, saying that violating the ordinance was not an arrestable offense, and hackers claiming to be affiliated with Anonymous began issuing threats to the city of Orlando.
 Orlando Mayor Buddy Dyer received heavy criticism for referring to Food Not Bombs activists as "food terrorists."

-On June 20, Ben Markeson was cited for holding a sign without a permit, and hackers carried through with their threats and took down the Orlando Chamber of Commerce site and a Universal Studios website in "Operation Orlando".
+On June 20, 2011, Ben Markeson was cited for holding a sign without a permit, and hackers carried through with their threats and took down the Orlando Chamber of Commerce site and a Universal Studios website in "Operation Orlando".
 On June 22, more arrests took place including a second arrest of McHenry.
 On July 1, after national and international attention and further hacks, OFNB accepted the Mayor's suggestion to move sharings to City Hall, which stopped arrests and resulted in a new, stable arrangement for Orlando's FNB.

-Homeless hacktivist Christopher Doyon, also known as "Commander X", was eventually arrested for "Operation Orlando" and other activity.
+A homeless hacktivist named Christopher Doyon, also known as "Commander X", was eventually arrested for "Operation Orlando" and other activity.
 Soon after his arraignment he held a press statement where he admitted to all charges, but argued that the distributed denial of service attacks constituted acts of cyber-civil disobedience.
 On August 19, 2011, Orlando Mayor Buddy Dyer held a press conference to announce that charges against food sharers arrested in Lake Eola Park, Orlando, were dropped, resulting in a new state of compromise between Buddy Dyer's administration and Orlando Food Not Bombs.

-An ordinance in Sarasota FL currently requires gatherings of 75 or more people to obtain a special event permit.
-Local residents are currently petitioning to reduce that number to 12, as well as to require feeders to obtain the same permit necessary for people who sell goods in public places (a $150 fee).
-There have been numerous other ordinances targeting the homeless, including the banning of smoking and removing park benches.
-Since 2009, homeless shelters in Gainesville FL could feed only 130 people at a time, leading to the formation of the Coalition To End The Meal Limit.
-Two years later, the meal limit and other rules were significantly changed, resulting in a victory for the Coalition to End The Meal Limit.
+An ordinance in Sarasota, Florida, in 2011 required a special event permit for gatherings of 75 or more people.
+Local condominium residents petitioned to require permits for even smaller groups of 12, as well as a permit for vending in public.
+Numerous other ordinances targeted the homeless, including the banning of smoking and removing park benches.
+At the time, homeless shelters in Gainesville, Florida could feed only 130 people at a time, leading to the formation of the Coalition To End The Meal Limit, who successfully lifted the meal limit and other rules in 2011.